ARM-software/arm-trusted-firmware/docs/firmware-design.md

 *   Exception vectors

     BL1 sets up simple exception vectors for both synchronous and asynchronous exceptions.
-The default behavior upon receiving an exception is to set a status code.
-In the case of the FVP this code is written to the Versatile Express System LED register in the following format:
+The default behavior upon receiving an exception is to populate a status code in the general purpose register `X0` and call the `plat_report_exception()` function (see the [Porting Guide]).
+The status code is one of:

-        SYS_LED[0]   - Security state (Secure=0/Non-Secure=1)
-        SYS_LED[2:1] - Exception Level (EL3=0x3, EL2=0x2, EL1=0x1, EL0=0x0)
-        SYS_LED[7:3] - Exception Class (Sync/Async & origin).
-The values for
-                       each exception class are:

         0x0 : Synchronous exception from Current EL with SP_EL0
         0x1 : IRQ exception from Current EL with SP_EL0